-That the Gospel of the Kingdom is a vision of the future and not a plan for success in the present world needs to be emphasized in our day.
+We need to emphasize in our day that the Gospel of the Kingdom is a vision of the future and not a plan for success in the present world.
 No doubt great trouble is about to fall on many nations of the world because of the sins of the people.
-Persecution may come and we may have to decide whether to accept the blessing of the world governments or else to turn away and join the persecuted people of the Lord.
+Persecution may come and we may need to decide whether to accept the blessing of the world governments or else to turn away and join the persecuted people of the Lord.
 It will be far easier for us in the future if we make up our mind now that we are not of the world and this world is not our home.
 Our citizenship is in Heaven where the Lord Jesus is and we are waiting for Him to come and establish His Kingdom in the earth.

-Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts.
-Ye adulterers and adulteresses, know ye not that the friendship of the world is enmity with God? whosoever therefore will be a friend of the world is the enemy of God.
+Adulterers and adulteresses!
+Do you not know that friendship with the world is enmity with God?
+Whoever therefore wants to be a friend of the world makes himself an enemy of God.
 (James 4:3,4)

 Abraham answered the call of God by leaving the familiar and entering a strange land, the land of Canaan.
 For the remainder of his life he lived as a stranger in a foreign country.
 Canaan later proved to be Abraham’s inheritance.

-So it is true of us that we must be willing to follow God by faith into situations that are new to us.
-If we are willing to obey God when we do not understand Him we may find ourselves in a place that at a later time will prove to be our eternal inheritance.
+Likewise, we must be willing to follow God by faith into situations that are new to us.
+If we are willing to obey God when we do not understand Him, we may find ourselves in a place that at a later time will prove to be our eternal inheritance.

 Abraham had a vision of a city that has foundations, a city built by the Lord.
 That city is the new Jerusalem.
 We also must have a vision of the new Jerusalem, always being aware that the present world is passing away.
 One of the worst mistakes we can make is to view life in the present world as the central issue of our existence.
-If we do we may attempt to make the present world a paradise.
-In order to make the present world a paradise we have to sacrifice our integrity.
-We have to betray others and live only for our own pleasure.
-We have to break the rules of the game.
+If we do, we may attempt to make the present world a paradise.
+In order to make the present world a paradise, we must sacrifice our integrity.
+We must betray others and live only for our own pleasure.
+We must break the rules of the game.

 The barren will finally produce extraordinary fruit when the barrenness is coming from the Lord and the individual holds steady in faith and patience.

-If your ordinary desires and expectations are deferred for an unusual period of time it may be true that when your hope is fulfilled it will be extraordinary—as was true in the case of Abraham, and also Manoah and his wife, the parents of Samson.
+If your ordinary desires and expectations are deferred for an unusual period of time, it might be that when your hope is fulfilled, it will be extraordinary — as was true in the case of Abraham, and also Manoah and his wife, the parents of Samson.
 The promises of God are worth waiting for!

 We believers in Christ are to be people of vision.
 We must fasten our eyes on the promises of the Lord and confess we are not at home in the present world.
 This is the way of faith.